vovkos/doxyrest/doc/manual/rst/lua_Description.rst

 	m_docBlockList

-Holds a table of blocks constituting this description.
-Each block is described by ``DocBlock`` table type.
+Holds an array table of blocks constituting this description.

+Type of each element of the array is `DocBlock`.